VictorW96/KP-seminar-paper-Fsharp/README.md

 In Go the immutability of variables is also preferred but not enforced.
 If you pass a parameter to a function it is passed by value except you define it as a pointer to the reference.
 In F# the normal `let` binding enforces immutability.
 You can define a mutable variable with `let mutable` but this is considered bad practice if you are programming functional.

-#### Type interference
+#### type inference

-Go can interfere the types of variables when you use the `:=` equals instead of `=`.
-But Go can't interfere types of functions.
+Go can infer the types of variables when you use the `:=` equals instead of `=`.
+But Go can't infer types of functions.
 You have to define its parameter types and return types yourself.
 This is a major difference to F#.
-It can interfere types with the same equals from variables and functions when a type declaration is missing.
+It can infer types with the same equals from variables and functions when a type declaration is missing.

 #### First class functions